GBIFPortugal/gbifBootstrap/README.md

 - disable module comment
 - Empty front Page

+### Installation
+These settings are needed after activating the theme
+- Set CONTAINER to `fluid container`
+- Uncheck Logo, Site name, Site slogan and Short icon

 ## CDN Starterkit

 The CDN Starterkit is rather simple to set up.
 You don't have to do anything